DavidEvangelistaC99/sophy-chirp/tx/README.md

 - `modFreq.py`: script for generating the chirp waveform used in the radar experiments.
-This script defines the modulation parameters and produces the frequency-modulated signal transmitted by the radar.
+This script defines the modulation parameters and produces the frequency-modulated signal transmitted by the radar

-- `tx.py`: USRP-based transmission script that loads the generated waveform and handles the transmission configuration.
+- `tx.py`: USRP-based transmission script that loads the generated waveform and handles the transmission configuration